 An audit without an action plan is just a report.
 Prioritize your fixes by impact:

-Pages that AI literally can't read: JavaScript-rendered content without SSR, missing structured data, no meta descriptions.
-These are binary — fix them and you go from invisible to visible.
+- CRITICAL.
+Fix citability blockers: Pages that AI literally can't read: JavaScript-rendered content without SSR, missing structured data, no meta descriptions.
+These are binary: fix them and you go from invisible to visible.

-AI models update constantly.
+- ONGOING.
+Monitor and iterate: AI models update constantly.
 Run your prompt universe weekly or daily to track changes.
 Set up alerts for visibility drops.
-This is not a one-time audit — it's a continuous process.
+This is not a one-time audit: it's a continuous process.
+Close the loop on your own site too: Geonimo's AI Tracker, the AI traffic analytics side of the platform, detects AI bot crawls and AI referrals, so you can verify that rising visibility actually turns into visits.

 Audit Deliverables Checklist